PK-AS by BelOMO

 PK-AS-W from POSP.RU

 This was my favorite collimator / red dot for many many years and probably would still be if it were not for the appearance of the Rakurs and most recently Obzor.
 I'm a big fan of the always on black dot which means that even if the batteries go dead you still have the ability to use the optic during the day.
-While Rakurs looks huge next to PK-AS the two are about 1 ounce different in weight...17.1 for Rakurs vs 15.8 for PK-AS
+While Rakurs looks huge next to PK-AS the two are about very close in weight...17.1 ounces for Rakurs vs 15.8 for PK-AS

 PK-AS is in use with police and counter terrorist units but has not been adopted by the Russian military so far as I know at this time.